 Again, I won’t go too deep in this article, but the following will give you a good idea about the “5 Pillars of SEO” methodology that I’ve developed over the years.
 Proof is in the pudding: The below screenshot shows results that we’ve achieved for actual customers, so hopefully this will motivate you a bit:

 Pillar 1: The Technical Health of Your Website

 Your website needs to be in tip-top shape on the inside or you’ll lose a lot of “SEO points.”
 Here’s a good analogy: You may have all the right gear to climb Mount Everest but if you’re not healthy on the inside, you’re simply not going to make it to the top of the world.
 The same thing applies to your website.

-I recently spoke with a site owner who ensured me that they did everything by the book, but their website wouldn’t gain organic search traffic and rankings for their target keywords wouldn’t improve either.
-A quick look at their Google Search Console (formerly know as Google Webmaster Tools) revealed that the site indeed got hacked.
+I recently spoke with a site owner who assured me that they did everything by the book, but their website wouldn’t gain organic search traffic and rankings for their target keywords wouldn’t improve either.
+A quick look at their Google Search Console (formerly known as Google Webmaster Tools) revealed that the site indeed got hacked.
 The search engines don’t like hacked sites at all and by simply fixing this issue, we helped them get back on track.

 Pillar 2: The Functionality of Your Website